IreneKilgannon/applied_statistics/README.md

 __Student ID:__ G00220627

-This repository contains the assessment tasks for the Applied Statistics module, part of the [Higher Diploma in Science in Data Analytics](https://www.atu.ie/courses/higher-diploma-in-science-data-analytics) at [Atlantic Technological University](https://www.atu.ie/).
+This repository contains solutions to the assessment tasks for the Applied Statistics module, part of the [Higher Diploma in Science in Data Analytics](https://www.atu.ie/courses/higher-diploma-in-science-data-analytics) at [Atlantic Technological University](https://www.atu.ie/).

-This module is taught by Ian McLoughlin and the assessment brief and course materials is available on [Github](https://github.com/ianmcloughlin/applied-statistics/tree/main).
+This module is taught by Ian McLoughlin, with the assessment brief and course materials available on [GitHub](https://github.com/ianmcloughlin/applied-statistics/tree/main).

 ## Assessment Overview